Kennel Cough Vaccinations

 What is Kennel Cough (Tracheobronchitis) and how does it spread?

-This disease affects the delicate lining of the airways leading to a harsh cough, which is distressing to both patient and owner.
+This disease affects the delicate lining of the airways leading to a dry harsh cough, which is distressing to both patient and owner.

 The ‘kennel’ in kennel cough is a misleading name, as it implies that vaccinations only need to be given to pets that spend time in kennels.
 Unfortunately, this is not the case.
 Kennel cough spreads most quickly through direct dog to dog contact, such as in kennels, but also at dog shows or on walks in areas heavily populated with dogs.